Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Conclusion

 \section{Conclusion}

 We design a unified algorithm, \generalfalcon for contextual bandits with offline regression oracles.
-Our key algorithmic innovation is to use an exploitative F-design that generalizes prior works~\citep{simchi2022bypassing,xu2020upper} to achieve exploration-exploitation tradeoff.
-Central to \generalfalcon's performance guarantee is a new concept, Decision-Offline Estimation Coefficient (DOEC), which we show to be small in many examples.
+Our key algorithmic innovation is to use an exploitative F-design that generalizes prior works~\citep{simchi2022bypassing,xu2020upper} to achieve an exploration-exploitation tradeoff.
+Central to \generalfalcon's performance guarantee is a new statistical complexity measure, Decision-Offline Estimation Coefficient (DOEC), which we show to be small in many examples.
 Our results not only recover existing works but also provide new guarantees, while at the same time demonstrating robustness to environmental changes.
-For future work, we are interested in investigating: Does the lower bounds of DOEC also imply information-theoretic lower bounds for online contextual bandit learning?
-Does the generalization of DOEC exist that enables efficient first-order contextual bandits with offline regression oracles~\citep{foster2021efficient}?
+For future work, we are interested in investigating: Does the lower bound of DOEC also imply information-theoretic lower bounds for online contextual bandit learning?
+Do generalizations of DOEC exist that enable other guarantees, e.g., efficient first-order contextual bandits with offline regression oracles~\citep{foster2021efficient}?
 Are there finer structural characterizations of DOEC, e.g., in terms of the value function star number~\citep{foster2020instance}?
 Can we extend the \generalfalcon principle to other applications such as partial monitoring, reinforcement learning, and RLHF~\citep{wang2023rlhf,li2025provably}?

-\paragraph{Acknowledgments.} We would like to thank Advait Khopade for help with experiments in a companion project.
+\paragraph{Acknowledgments.} We thank the anonymous COLT reviewers for their constructive feedback.
+We thank Advait Khopade for help with experiments in a companion project.
 CZ would like to thank Kyoungseok Jang and Kwang-Sung Jun for helpful discussions of the proof of~\cite{simchi2022bypassing}, and the coauthors of~\cite{krishnamurthy2020contextual} and Alekh Agarwal for helpful discussions of the optimization and statistical analysis of Mini-Monster~\citep{agarwal14taming}.
-We would also like to thank Haipeng Luo for making his lecture note on Mini-Monster available~\citep{luo2017minimonster}.
-This work is supported by National Science Foundation IIS-2440266 (CAREER).
+We also thank Chen-Yu Wei for bringing to our attention the per-context FTRL analysis of~\cite{neu2020efficient} for adversarial linear contextual bandits.
+We would also like to thank Haipeng Luo for making his lecture notes on Mini-Monster available~\citep{luo2017minimonster}.
+This work is supported by National Science Foundation grant IIS-2440266 (CAREER).